Welcome to this website that tells the amazing story about Sir Francis Bacon, Shakespeare and Hermes Stella, and many other veiled mysteries.

 This website is a work in progress.
 As Bacon said: "Nothing is finished until all is finished."

-Wisdom in Shakespeare: The Tempest - talk by Peter Dawkins
+Wisdom in Shakespeare: Love's Labour's Lost - talk by Peter Dawkins

-Wisdom in Shakespeare: The Tempest - presentation by Saira Salmon
+Wisdom in Shakespeare: Love's Labour's Lost - presentation by Saira Salmon

 Find more YouTube videos:-

 Events range from lectures and discussions to educational journeys and Wisdom of Shakespeare events.

 Sign up here with your email address if you wish to receive regular broader and more in-depth news

 Friends have access to newsletters, reports, extra essays, transcripts of lectures and a web forum (blog).

 Become a friend

 As an educational charity, the Trust relies on donations and sponsorship for its continuing work and existence.